-Patrick & Julie
+Patrick and Julie

 Hello, we are Patrick and Julie!
 First and foremost, thank you so much for taking the time to review our profile!
 We want you to know how much it means to us and we appreciate your willingness to consider us as prospective parents.